LinEmsber/Projects/Shared_Library_Tracing/README.md

-# Tracing Shared Library
+# Shared Library Tracing

 ## Introduction
-The practice of tracing shared library.
+  * This is an practice of shared library tracing.
+We use 32-bit machine for easier to understand.

 ## ELF interpreter
-  * Use *readelf* to explore the ELF
+  * Use *readelf* to explore the interpreter (or, dynamic linker/loader) of the target ELF
 ```shell=
 $ readelf -l ./main | grep interpreter
       [Requesting program interpreter: /lib/ld-linux.so.2]